kane50613/small-frame/README.md

 # `small-frame`

+Lightweight, structured message frame for small binary messages.

-> ![NOTE]
+> [!WARNING]
 > This project is still in development and the API is not stable.

-Lightweight, structured message frame for small binary messages.

 ## Usage